vkosuri/GDriveDownload/README.md

 A nice video about [Generating a refresh token for YouTube API calls using the OAuth playground](https://www.youtube.com/watch?v=hfWe1gPCnzc)

-Get all the required from OAUTH playground, and export those variable into personal machine.
+Get all the required from OAUTH playground, and export those variable into personal machine. if it is windows please ``set`` operator.

 ``` Bash
 export ACCESS_TOKEN='ya29.a0Ae4lvC21ganpclkqIIs7bop8vZLp4rQUQGBO3YWKpOSsEDr1_gdEYpbXRN1N'